Frank O'Hara & Marion Raycheba in Sri Lanka

 Sampath and his wife, Lakmini, run a small advertising agency,

-advertisements, brochures, leaflets, sales letters, etc., to show what
+leaflets, sales letters, etc., to incorporate what "perfect" English copy looks

-"perfect" English copy looks like.
-(Interestingly, although Sinhala is the main
+like.
+(Interestingly, although Sinhala is the main language (72% of the

-language (72% of the population) and Tamil is common (about 12%) English is
+population) and Tamil is common (about 12%) English is used extensively in

 Our accommodation